 The projected growth trends for Mississippi's economy are in the Healthcare and Energy sectors.
 Healthcare is an industry of necessity.
-As Mississippi population ages, the need for quality, accessible medical care will increase.
-Nationally, healthcare jobs growth rose 18.3 percent between 2009 and 2013.
-This growth requires more Direct Service Workers in both patient care and ancillary healthcare jobs from housekeeping to medical records.
+As Mississippi's population ages, the need for quality, accessible medical care will increase.
+Revenue growth in healthcare outpaced other industries in 2011.
+Nationally, healthcare jobs growth rose 21% percent between 2001 and 2010.
+This growth requires Direct Service Workers in both patient care and ancillary healthcare jobs from housekeeping to medical records.
 This is an employment area that the Mississippi SCSEP will target for unsubsidized employment.

 As the chart above indicates, Mississippi's economy is dominated by six sectors.
-The largest sector as of September 2014 was Government; followed by Trade, Transportation, and Utilities; Manufacturing; and Education and Health Services.
+The largest sector as of March 31, 2012 was Government, followed by Trade, Transportation, and Utilities and Education and Health Services.

-The data below compare Mississippi's employment by industry sector at September 14, 2014, to employment at March 31, 2012.
-Leisure and Hospitality and Professional and Business Services show robust growth and are areas that have significant employment potential for senior workers.
+The data below compare Mississippi's employment by industry sector at March 31, 2012, to employment at March 31, 2002.
+Education and Health Services and Professional and Business Services show the greatest growth and have the greatest employment potential for senior workers.